mjalbert13/trivia-game/README.md

 # trivia-game
-basic trivia game using javascript timers
+A basic trivia game using javascript timers

+## installation
+- Git Clone to download
+- open default browser in vs code

+## Usage
+User will have 10 guesse to guess the correct word.

+If the word is correct or user runs out of guesses a new word will be generated

-Technology used:
+## Technology used:
 - HTML/ CSS
 - Javascript
 - Bootstrap